 The majority of learners achieve the expected level or above the expected level for their ages and stage within Curriculum for Excellence.
-Most recent figures from June highlight an increase in attainment in Maths with all children achieving Benchmarks.
-Reading and Writing attainment has been sustained.
+Most recent figures from June highlight a small decrease in attainment in Maths, Reading and Writing but this is linked into staff being more robust with their professional judgments, aligned to the benchmarks, and significant additional needs.
+Most children are achieving Benchmarks and attainment has been sustained.

 - Staff are continuing with Visible Learning project as part of Collegiate calendar to improve learning and teaching. - Staff have high expectations of the children and will plan to meet their needs.
 There are positive, respectful relationships in evidence across all areas of the school. - The everyday language used across the school links clearly to a rights respecting ethos. - Wider achievement is celebrated with the Good News Board and at assemblies. - All staff plan appropriately in order to meet needs and the Aberdeenshire frameworks/benchmarks and Education Scotland Benchmarks are used to plan effectively. - Planning meetings with HT focus on purpose of plan and impact of assessment.
 Tracking document recently revised but tracking used throughout the year.
 Attainment is a focus of improvement plan and tracking used as part of the process to monitor progress.
 Literacy, Numeracy and Health & Wellbeing are tracked across the school.
 This information is reviewed regularly through professional dialogue and contains predicted levels. - Detailed quality assurance calendar that identifies responsibilities is shared with staff and monitored by Head Teacher, including tracking of progress. - There is a wide range of extra-curricular opportunities for all pupils to become engaged in.
 Pupils run lunchtime clubs, act as buddies, organise playground games, take responsibility for equipment and resources. - Technology is widely used across the school in all classes on a daily basis to enhance learning opportunities.
-Staff and pupils are engaging in Digital Leaders Programme. - Staff discuss progress with children on a regular basis, allowing both sides to identify next steps.
-A range of methods of assessment are employed The school is continuing to work on sharing the purpose of learning with pupils and the majority of pupils know what to do in order to be successful. - Staff have a genuine interest in the children and as a result are aware of backgrounds and needs. - ASL support is targeted and fluid across the school.
+Staff and pupils are engaging in Digital Leaders Programme and want to develop this further. - Staff discuss progress with children on a regular basis, allowing both sides to identify next steps.
+A range of methods of assessment are employed The school is continuing to work on sharing the purpose of learning with pupils and the majority of pupils know what to do in order to be successful. - Staff have a genuine interest in the children and as a result are aware of backgrounds and needs.

+- ASL support is targeted and fluid across the school.
 There is effective engagement with other professionals. - Appropriate information shared at different transition points